Cheng-Yen (Wesley) Hsieh

 selected publications

-- in Submission, Nov 2023Our solution to unravel occlusion scenarios for any object—amodal tracking.
+- arXiv preprint, Nov 2023Our solution to unravel occlusion scenarios for any object—amodal tracking.

 - IEEE WACV, 2023One can easily adapt and fine-tune the models for a variety of applications including multi-label classification, object detection,and instance segmentation with this pre-training algorithm.